Sunday, September 11, 2022 is National Grandparents Day!

-Celebrated the first Sunday after Labor Day – Grandparents Day can be a time to remember and/or spend some time with a little bit of your family’s history.
+This special day is a great time to remember and/or spend some time with a little bit of your family history.

 What a wonderful legacy she was able to leave (she lived to be 91) the world and to so many people, young and old.

-The purpose of the holiday, as stated in the preamble to the statute, is “to honor grandparents, to give grandparents an opportunity to show love for their children’s children, and to help children become aware of the strength, information, and guidance older people can offer.” – verywellfamily.com
+Just as with Mother’s Day and Father’s Day, the purpose of the public holiday, as stated in the preamble to the statute, is “to honor grandparents, to give grandparents an opportunity to show love for their children’s children, and to help children become aware of the strength, information, and guidance older people can offer.” – verywellfamily.com

 Ideas On How To Celebrate National Grandparents Day